Aama (1964 film)

-Aama (आमा) is a 1964 Nepali film directed by Hira Singh Khatri in his directorial debut.
+Aama (आमा) is a 1964 Nepali drama film directed by Hira Singh Khatri in his directorial debut.
 The film is written by Durga Shrestha and Chaitya Devi.
 Aama was produced by King Mahendra of Nepal under the banner of Information Department of Government of Nepal (formally Royal Nepal Film Corporation).
-The film stars Shiva Shankar and Bhuwan Chand, with Basundhara Bhusal, Hira Singh Khatri and Hari Prasad Rimal in supporting roles.
+The film stars Shiva Shankar Manandhar and Bhuwan Chand, with Basundhara Bhusal, Chitya Devi Singh, Hira Singh Khatri and Hari Prasad Rimal, in supporting roles.
 It follows a young man who returns home after serving in his country's army.

 Hira Singh Khatri, was requested by Mahendra of Nepal to direct Aama.
 The film's post-production and indoor filming were mainly done in Kolkata, India.
 It was released on 7 October 1964.
 After the release, Aama became the first Nepalese film to be produced in Nepal.

 After the film's release in Nepal, it quickly became popular in the country.
 After the success of Aama, Khatri directed the films Hijo Aaja Bholi (1967), and Parivartan (1971) for the Nepalese government, both of which were used to convey patriotism to Nepalese citizens.
 Aama is regarded as one of the most important films in the history of Nepalese cinema.

 Plot

 Harka Bahadur is an alcoholic who physically abuses his wife.
 One day later, his house is being repossessed due to non-payment of loan repayments, after which Harka Bahadur promises his wife he will give up drinking.
 Later that day, he returns to his house drunk and starts attacking his wife but dies after being struck by lightning.
-After his death, Harka's son Man Bahadur (Shiva Shankar) leaves his house to join the army.
+After his death, Harka's son Man Bahadur (Shiva Shankar Manandhar) leaves his house to join the army.

-A few years later, Man returns home after serving in a foreign army for two years but cannot find his mother.
-After hearing about his mother's death, Man decides to leave Nepal but his neighbours persuade him to stay in the village and serve the community, saying that "service to the motherland is equally virtuous as service to a mother".
+A few years later, Man Bahadur returns home after serving in a foreign army for couple of years but cannot find his mother.
+After hearing about his mother's death, Man Bahadur decides to leave Nepal but his neighbours persuade him to stay in the village and serve the community, saying that "service to the motherland is equally virtuous as service to a mother".
 Man Bahadur says he will remain in Nepal to help his country's growing economy.